sproutcore/guides/README.md

 - git clone git://github.com/sproutcore/sproutguides.git

+- Normal gem install

+To install the guides gem, just use:

+    $ gem install guides

+- Installing with bundler

+Alternatively you can use the normal bundler workflow to develop the guides.
+This has the benefit of making sure you are using the correct version of the guides gem for development.

+To install with bundler:

+    $ gem install bundler
+    $ cd sproutguides
+    $ bundle install --binstubs

 Once you've completed these steps, you're ready to start working with SproutCore Guides.
 You'll do most of your work inside the source/ directory.
 To see your changes as you work, run `guides preview`.
 By default, preview will